 As a bonus, we've added a list of Asheville coffee shops that offer a unique experience you can only find here in the mountains.

 One of Asheville's greenest cafes, Green Sage serves up organic coffee and a great list of healthy menu items.
-All of its locations (downtown, Westgate and south Asheville) offer ample, comfortable seating.
+All of its locations (downtown, north Asheville and south Asheville) offer ample, comfortable seating.

 There are few more classic combinations than coffee and doughnuts!
 Vortex has fantastic offerings of both.
 Located in the South Slope Brewery District, Vortex brews "1000 Faces" coffee to go with its sweet treats.